The First Early Evidence of the Use of Browser Fingerprinting for Online Tracking: Background

 \subsection{Browser Fingerprint Spoofing}

 Spoofing browser fingerprints enables the concurrent operation of multiple browser instances on a single device, each with distinct browser fingerprinting.
-The Gummy Browser poses a significant threat to the privacy and security of applications that rely on browser fingerprinting \cite{10.1007/978-3-031-09234-3_8}.
+The Gummy Browser poses a significant threat to the privacy and security of applications that rely on browser fingerprinting \cite{liu2021gummy}.
 This tool employs three distinct methods of attack, script injection, script modification, and the exploitation of the browser's inherent settings and debugging tools.
 Notably, the Gummy Browser exhibits the capability to successfully emulate all JavaScript-based browser fingerprinting techniques, including the sophisticated canvas fingerprinting method.
-In the context of script modification, the attacker wields the ability to manipulate the behavior of the JavaScript API ``toDataURL()'' by substituting it with either a predefined or randomized string.
+In script modification, the attacker wields the ability to manipulate the behavior of the JavaScript API ``toDataURL()'' by substituting it with either a predefined or randomized string.
 Conversely, in the case of script injection, the attacker can strategically introduce a breakpoint within the script precisely at the juncture where the JavaScript API ``toDataURL()'' is invoked, thereby enabling the replacement of its value with either a predetermined or random string.